All Episodes

 They are the party of a Jimmy Carter foreign policy of weakness and vacillation.

-And if you weren't around in the 1970s, I can tell you the Soviets were on the march in Angola, Afghanistan, Central America, because they did not believe the guy in the White House was serious.
+And if you weren't around in the 1970s, I can tell you the Soviets were on the march in Angola, Afghanistan, Central America, because they did not believe the guy in the White House was serious, didn't have the will to do something.

 But having said that, I think the president said, look, my goal in the war on terror is to shore up domestic security.

-I want to get to that and talk about how the Supreme Court has decided to undercut domestic security and to adopt a geopolitical strategy in the Middle East, where we can transform perhaps a country that used to be our enemy, Iraq would be the natural one for a number of reasons, into a pro-Western Arab democracy.
+I want to get to that and talk about how the Supreme Court has decided to undercut domestic security and to adopt a geopolitical strategy in the Middle East where we can transform perhaps a country that used to be our enemy, Iraq would be the natural one for a number of reasons, into a pro-Western Arab democracy.

-You know, just this week, uh Iraq has decided to let Western oil and natural gas companies come in and help them with infrastructure.
+You know, just this week, Iraq has decided to let Western oil and natural gas companies come in and help them with infrastructure.

-The president's strategy, overall strategy, was simply this.
+And the president's strategy, overall strategy, was simply this.

 My goal, I'm paraphrasing, I can't get inside the man's head, but I'm looking from afar as a commentator.